pymupdf/PyMuPDF-Optional-Material/docs/pixmap.rst

 Supported Input Image Types
 -----------------------------------------------
-The following file types are supported as input to construct pixmaps: **BMP, JPEG, GIF, SVG, TIFF, JXR,** and **PNG**.
+The following file types are supported as input to construct pixmaps: **BMP, JPEG, GIF, TIFF, JXR,** and **PNG**.
 This support is two-fold:

 1. Directly create a pixmap with ``Pixmap(filename)`` or ``Pixmap(byterray)``.
 The pixmap will then have properties as determined by the image.

 2. Open such files with ``fitz.open(...)``.
 The result will then appear as a document containing one single page.
 Creating a pixmap of this page offers all options available in this context: apply a matrix, choose colorspace and alpha, confine the pixmap to a clip area, etc.

+**SVG images** are only supported via method 2 above, not directly as pixmaps.
+In any case, this will turn the SVG into a raster image.
+If you need a **vector image** you must first convert it to a PDF and then display it e.g. via :meth:`Page.showPDFpage`.
+There exist many tools for SVG-to-PDF conversion, among them the Python package `svglib <https://pypi.org/project/svglib>`_ or Java solutions like `Apache Batik <https://github.com/apache/batik>`_.
+Have a look at our Wiki for example solutions.

 Details on Saving Images with ``writeImage()``
 -----------------------------------------------